 Why are some hyperlinks different colors?

 For usability, many websites (including Computer Hope) change the color of visited hyperlinks as a way to let the reader know what page they have already visited.
-For example, unless you have already viewed our motherboard page, the link should be blue, and the link to this hyperlink page should be purple because you've visited the page since you are reading it now.
+For example, unless you have already viewed our motherboard page, the link should be blue.
+However, the link to this hyperlink page should be purple because you've visited the page since you are reading it now.

 How can I click a link without using a mouse?

 A keyboard can also perform the same action as a click by pressing either the Spacebar key or the Enter key on the keyboard.
-For example, if you press Tab key now and continue to press Tab to navigate through each of the links on this page once you get to a link you want to "click" you can press the Enter key on the keyboard to follow that link.
+For example, you can press the Tab key repeatedly to navigate through each of the links on this page.
+When you get to a link you want to "click" and visit, you can press the Enter key to follow that link.

 How to create a hyperlink on an image

-In HTML there is two ways you can create a hyperlink on an image.
-If you want to link the complete image you can place the img tag within the anchor tag.
-If you want to create a hyperlink in only part of the image you would create an image map.
+In HTML, there are two ways you can create a hyperlink on an image.
+If you want to link the complete image, you can place the img tag in the anchor tag.
+If you want to create a hyperlink in only part of the image, you would create an image map.